-As most business owners will already know, the General Data Protection Regulation (GDPR) will become active legislation in the European Union as of May 25th 2018.
+As most business owners will already know, the General Data Protection Regulation (GDPR) became active legislation in the European Union as of May 25th 2018.

-If you’re a business owner in the EU that hasn’t heard of GDPR, or begun adapting for it, then we strongly recommend you read one of the many brilliant guides on the subject (just type ‘GDPR’ into Google – there are literally thousands).
-There could be serious consequences if your company is found to be in breach of the framework from May onwards.
+If you’re a business owner in the EU that hasn’t heard of GDPR, then we strongly recommend you read one of the many brilliant guides on the subject (just type ‘GDPR’ into Google – there are literally thousands).
+There could be serious consequences if your company is found to be in breach of the framework.

 Cold calling is still acceptable, with a caveat